 Befunky is similar to PicMonkey.
 I found this Befunky Mood Board tutorial.
 I remember trying this mood board maker.
 They have free tools, and $5 a month / roughly $60 a year for all access.
 There are some things I like about it but, I went with Pickmonkey for about half the cost and less clunky to use.

 I didn’t like how you can not resize the image inside the template like you can on PicMonkey.
 I also didn’t like how when I added the text I couldn’t change the colors in Befunky.
 But, I didn’t fool around a lot with the interface.
 But, it’s another option for you.

 Fotojet is similar to both Befunky, and Picmonkey.
 It used to be free, and now you can get limited use for free, or upgrade for all the bonuses.
-They templates, collage and social media options too.
-It’s more expense than either PicMonkey, and Befunky yet, it’s not as clunky as Befunky.
+The templates, collage, and social media options too.
+It’s more expensive than either PicMonkey and Befunky yet, it’s not as clunky as Befunky.
 Oh, man this makes me want a bowl of chunky monkey!

-  For decor deign, and decor moodboards you can try DesignFiles a new platform built from the makers of Olioboards.
-I liked Olioboards, and had made a quite a few decor design boards with them but, that platform is no longer being updated.
+For decor design, and decor mood boards you can try DesignFiles a new platform built from the makers of Olioboards.
+I liked Olioboards, and had made quite a few decor design boards with them but, that platform is no longer being updated.
 It’s free to sign up for their new platform DesignFiles.
 Pros use the site by purchasing options for running their design business.

 Another decor design site I spotted but, no nothing about yet is this site Project Decor.
 I want to check out more for making, and designing decor boards.

 - One of the new sites about to pop up is Chicvore you can sign up for free to be notified when it launches.

 - Looking for more ideas?
 You can read this article to see what other former Polyvore users are trying as alternatives since Polyvore shut down.